 Each candidate at a by-election can appoint persons to be scrutineers and special voting witnesses.
 Scrutineers and special voting witnesses need to be well briefed on their rights and obligations.

-A separate booklet, Information for Scrutineers, is available from the Electoral Commission, the Returning Officer, or www.elections.org.nz.
+A separate booklet, Information for Scrutineers, is available for download here or hard copies can be obtained from the Electoral Commission or the Returning Officer.

 The Returning Officer will provide training for special voting witnesses.